bronzeRaf/ParallelClassics/README.md

 # Parallel Classics
 A set of classic algorithms, implemented both through serial and parallel programming, comparing results and purposing solutions.
 This project uses random numbers for calculating problems, to proof and to present the capabilities of parallel programming.
-MPI and CUDA is used for the implementations.
+MPI and CUDA are used for the implementations.

 ## knn
 A knn implementation.
 We assume that the space is divided into boxes (cubes) that model neighborhoods.
 In every box there are randomly generated q or c type of points.
-For every q point we find the nearest c neighbor.
-In the project, there is a serial and a parallel implementation using [MPI](https://www.open-mpi.org/)
+For every q point we need to find the nearest c neighbor.
+In the project, there is a serial and a parallel implementation using [MPI](https://www.open-mpi.org/).

 ### Serial Implementation
 The serial implementation divides the space into v boxes and creates Numq random q points and Numc random c points.
 The points, based on their position belong to some boxes.
 To find the nearest c point of each q point, the algorithm searches in the neighbor boxes and select the nearest c of this neighborhood.
-The Numc and the Numq parameter must be a power of two.
+The Numc and the Numq parameters must be powers of two.

 ##### Compile
 - To compile the source code open a terminal in the same folder with "knn.c" and run: